autonity/docs.autonity.org/concepts/system-model/index.md

 Autonity sets an EIP 1559 configuration of:

 - _block gas target_ = `20M`, the block gas usage targeted for a block
-- _block gas limit_ = the gas limit possible for a block is dynamic and can change (increase) by no more than 10% a block from the actual block gas usage of the parent block
+- _block gas limit_ = the gas limit possible for a block is dynamic and can change (increase or decrease) by no more than 10% a block from the actual block gas usage of the parent block
 - _base fee change denominator_ = `8`, limiting possible change (increase or decrease) in base fee to 12.5% each block
 - _elasticity multiplier_ = `2`, setting targeted block usage at 50% of the block limit and so accommodating 50% elasticity